mmasabalvi/Image-3D-Convolution-OpenCV/README.md

 The sample grayscale images are also part of the repo.

-The code is very thorough, with relevant comments added to explain the entire procedure
+The code is very thorough, with relevant comments added to explain the entire procedure.